 Introduction

-There is a onof The physical processes that govern hydrologic connection between road and stream networks are generally well-understoodSpecifically, tThere is a large body of scientific literature on the impacts of roads on hydrologic processes.
-Reviews of can be found in Dubé et al. (2004), the Private Forest Accord (2022), and Kastridis ( 2020).
-The physical processes that govern hydrologic connection between road and stream networks are generally well-understood.
-Specifically, the factors controlling how overland flow and interception of subsurface stormflow by cutbanks concentrate runoff on road surfaces and convey fine sediment and other materials to streams have been well studied using empirical and physically-based approaches.
+A large body of scientific literature details the impacts of roads on hydrologic processes.
+Reviews can be found in Dubé et al. (2004), the Private Forest Accord (2022), and Kastridis ( 2020). .
+The factors controlling how overland flow and interception of subsurface stormflow by cutbanks concentrate runoff on road surfaces and convey fine sediment and other materials to streams have been well studied using empirical and physically-based approaches.
 Rather than a focus on impacts, this review focuses on measurement and monitoring methods to generate scoping proposals to answer AMPC questions.
 Special attention is given to Dubé et al. (2010) and Martin (2009), as they were cited in the Private Forest Accord (2022) as examples.

+Assessing connectivity between roads and streams can be quite challenging in practice.
+A key first step is deciding on a definition.
+For the purposes of implementing the Oregon Forest Practices Act (FPA), hydrologic disconnection is “the removal of direct routes of drainage or overland flow of road runoff to waters of the state” (OAR 629-600-0100 (71)).
+However, the Oregon Forest Practices Rules (FPR) lack definition of hydrologic connection.
+In March 2025, the IRST developed the following as its working definition of road-stream hydrologic connectivity (RSHC): "A road segment is considered hydrologically connected where surface runoff from road cuts, ditches, running surfaces, and fills exhibits a continuous surface flow path to a natural stream channel."

-Four levels of road-stream hydrologic connectivity (RSHC) effectiveness monitoring can be considered: 1) simple hydrologic connectivity, 2) sediment inputs to streams, 3) sediment effects on aquatic habitats, and 4) effects on aquatic species populations.
-Emphasis of AMPC questions seems to be on simple connectivity, however, the final question references achieving biological goals and objectives, which include runoff and sediment as related to covered species habitat needs.
-Given these questions and the Dubé/Martin examples, we focus on methods for measuring or estimating connectivity as the first priority, however,,halso address methods for estimating sediment inputs and habitat/species impacts to a lesser degree.
+Fourforest from the AMPC.We consider f levels of road-stream hydrologic connectivity (RSHC) effectiveness monitoring can be considered: 1) simply the physical connections between roads and streamssimple hydrologic connectivity, 2) sediment inputs from roads to streams, 3) runoff and sediment effects on aquatic habitats, and 4) runoff and sediment effects on aquatic species populations.
+Emphasis of AMPC questions seems to bewere on the physical connectionssimple connectivity, however, the final question references achieving biological goals and objectives, which include runoff and sediment as related to habitat needs of covered species habitat needs.
+Given these questions and the Dubé/Martin examples, we focus on methods for measuring or estimating connectivity as the first prioritybuthowever, we .
+However, also address include methods for estimating sediment inputs and habitat/species impacts are also addressed to a lesser degree.
 Because of the overlap in methods among connectivity and sediment monitoring and habitat/population monitoring, the review has been collapsed into two corresponding sections.

 Hydrologic Connectivity and Sediment Delivery Monitoring

-Cthe main impactmeasure Chronic sedimentation is typically the main impact from road-stream connectivity on aquatic species, thus a number of methods have been devised to measure sediment delivery.
+In a forested landscape, chronic sedimentation is typically a primary concern from road-stream connectivity on aquatic species, thus a number of methods have been devised to characterize sediment delivery.
 Predictive models have emerged from this knowledge base and are increasingly used to estimate water and sediment inputs from roads to streams in a wide array of geologic and ecological settings (Fu et al. 2010).
 The literature tends to address hydrological connectivity and sediment delivery together, with the former being an element of and precursor to the latter.
 Martin (2009) is an exception in that only connectivity was measured.

 Measurement